There are several ways that you could share the internet from laptop to desktop. This involves a bit of computer networking knowledge.

 Option 1: Making the Laptop Host

-If you are already have internet on your laptop, then performing some small configuration on your laptop can be easiest way to share internet to your desktop.
+If you already have the internet on your laptop, then performing some small configuration on your laptop can be the easiest way to share the internet with your desktop.

 You will need.

 Assuming the Internet on your Laptop is activated through Wifi:

 - Laptop on your Internet

 - Desktop Connected to the Laptop via Ethernet

 - Alternative: Desktop and Laptop both Connected to a Central Modem/Router

 Learn More About: How to Connect Ethernet Cable to Laptop Without Ethernet Port

 Step 1: Setting the Laptop as the Host

 The first step in sharing internet from laptop to desktop involves creating a connection between the laptop to the broadband modem.
 It involves using Ethernet cable or 3G/4G hotspot through USB cable.
 When connecting the modem to the laptop through Ethernet, you require two Ethernet ports that connect to modem and hub or router.
 One for connecting laptop and another for connecting the desktop.